 Georgia Distinguished Principal Georgia Distinguished Principal

 A Message from our President:

-Dr. Donna R. Bishop-Hill is the Principal of W.J.
-Cooper Elementary School in Loganville, GA and is President of the Georgia Association of Elementary School Principals.
+Dr. Elgin Mayfield is the Principal of Langston Road Elementary School in Perry, GA and is President of the Georgia Association of Elementary School Principals

 Georgia Achieves Excellence through Successful Principals

 GAESP’s mission is to equip leaders with research based practices that advance student learning.
 Our organization will provide opportunities for networking, professional learning, and legislative advocacy.